canonical/ops-scenario/UPGRADING.md

 )
 ```

-### Only pass the tracked and latest content to Secrets
+### Pass only the tracked and latest content to Secrets

+In the past, any number of revision contents were provided when creating a
-Rather than having a dictionary of many revisions as part of `Secret` objects,
+`Secret.
+Now, rather than having a dictionary of many revisions as part of `Secret`
-only the tracked and latest revision content needs to be included.
-These are the
+objects, only the tracked and latest revision content needs to be included.
-only revisions that the charm has access to, so any other revisions are not
+These are the only revisions that the charm has access to, so any other
-required.
-In addition, there's no longer a requirement to pass in an ID.
+revisions are not required.
+In addition, there's no longer a requirement to
+pass in an ID.

 ```python
 # Older Scenario code.